learning-zone/angular-basics/README.md

 ```
 **Step 03**: Create a component for subscribing service

-Let\'s create a component called `UserProfileComponent(userprofile.component.ts)` which inject UserProfileService and invokes the service method,
+Lets create a component called `UserProfileComponent(userprofile.component.ts)` which inject UserProfileService and invokes the service method,
 ```typescript
 fetchUserProfile() {
   this.userProfileService.getUserProfile()